wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 writes, while a pointer-based entry stores a pointer to the value object allocated from the heap.
 FlatStore assumes 8-byte key objects, which can themselves be pointers to heap-allocated key objects as well.
 Both types of log entries contain an op field describing the operation, a type field, a version field, and a key field.
-For value-based entries, an extra size field and variables-sized inline value field also follow, which will be replaced by a value pointer for pointer-based entries.
+For value-based entries, an extra size field and variable-sized inline value field also follow, which will be replaced by a value pointer for pointer-based entries.
+As already stated above, log entries are always grouped into 256-byte batches and then committed using the log stealing protocol after gaining exclusive access.
+If a batch cannot make 256 bytes, the entry will be padded with all-zeros until 256 byte boundary is reached.

+Value objects are allocated from the persistent heap, which is maintained by a customized allocator.
+The allocator does not actively synchronize its metadata to the NVM to minimize bandwidth consumption and write amplification except during the shutdown process.